Excess Winter Deaths

-- In the winter of 2015/16 there were 80 excess winter deaths in Blackpool
+- In the winter of 2018/19 there were 80 excess winter deaths in Blackpool.

-- Although Excess winter deaths are associated with low temperatures, conditions directly relating to cold, such as hypothermia, are not the main cause of EWM.
-The majority of additional winter deaths are caused by cerebrovascular diseases, ischaemic heart disease, respiratory diseases and influenza
+- Although excess winter deaths are associated with low temperatures, conditions directly relating to cold, such as hypothermia, are not the main cause of excess winter deaths.
+The majority of are (usually) caused by cerebrovascular diseases, ischaemic heart disease, respiratory diseases and influenza.